Msmastr74/Bogobot/DOCS.md

 New bot-authored UI should use static `discord.ui.LayoutView` payloads with `bot.discord.send(view=...)`.
 Embeds are still supported through Discord's native `embed=...` and `embeds=...` send/edit keyword arguments, but the old `send_embed(...)` and `message.edit_embed(...)` compatibility helpers have been removed.

 ## OCR Implementation
-Bogobot utilizes libtesseract OCR for visual data extraction.
+Bogobot uses the Bogostream stats API by default. libtesseract OCR is still available as a fallback by setting `stats_source` to `ocr`; Tesseract only starts when `ocr_enabled` is true, which defaults to true for OCR mode and false for API mode.
 - **Coordinates**: Stats are extracted from defined regions of a 720p frame.
 - **Processing**: Frames are cropped with Pillow (PIL), pre-processed with OpenCV, and passed to persistent libtesseract API instances as raw grayscale image data.
 - **OCR model**: The bot ensures `eng_fast.traineddata` exists in `tessdata_path`, downloading it from `tessdata_fast` on first startup when missing.
 Each OCR worker initializes libtesseract with that tessdata directory and `eng_fast`.